 < Return to trials

-Our current fibromyalgia trial lasts for 35 weeks with 8 on site visits.
-If you are between the ages of 18-75 and have suffered with widespread pain for at least 3 months you may qualify for our trial.
+We are currently recruiting individuals between the ages of 22-75 who suffer from Fibromyalgia for a research study on a smart phone app.
 You are compensated for your time and are provided medical care free of charge.
 There are no overnight visits and we offer flexibility in scheduling your clinic appointments.

 Fibromyalgia is the most common musculoskeletal condition after osteoarthritis.
 Still, it is often misdiagnosed and misunderstood.
 Its characteristics include widespread muscle and joint pain and fatigue as well as other symptoms.
 Fibromyalgia can lead to depression and social isolation.